 Identifying these scarabs is easy because of their shiny exoskeleton.
 The adult beetles are large, about 25-30mm long.
 Depending on the species, their colour vary from yellow-brown to red-brown.
 The damage they cause is visible as jagged, ripped leaves.

 Organic Control Measures for Christmas Beetles

 The control of this pest is difficult because of the quickness with which these beetles defoliate a tree and move on to the next.
 Monitor your trees carefully and take action before the damage becomes severe.
-You can use a butterfly net or knock them off the tree with a strong jet of water to catch them and then smash them between two blocks of wood as suggested on this forum here.
+You can try and knock them off the tree with a strong jet of water, collect them in plastic sheets and destroy them later as suggested here.

 Keep in mind that by the time damage is noticeable it is usually too late to take effective action.

 Citrus gall wasp is an Australian native garden pest which natural host is the Australian finger lime but all citrus varieties can be attacked.
 Most susceptible are lemons, grapefruits, oranges and rootstocks.
 The wasp lays its eggs into the stems of citrus trees.
 Once larvae hatch, they start feeding on the stem tissue, causing woody galls that can weaken trees, which may result in reduced yield, and in case of a heavy infestation, branch dieback.

 How to Identify a Citrus Gall Wasp